flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ## Operating System (and backwards compatibility)

-The Xbox 360 was subject to the same needs and fashions that the Playstation 3 went through.
+The Xbox 360 was subject to the same needs and fashions that the PlayStation 3 went through.
 So the former offers many services, including online gaming (through Xbox Live), a digital marketplace, media player, file system explorer (albeit extremely simple) and other utilities.

 ### Overview

 The Operating System of the Xbox 360 is a collection of bare-metal utilities and userland applications tightly squashed together to fit into **16 MB of NAND**.
-Just like the Playstation 3, Microsoft built their OS to provide multimedia and networking (i.e. multi-player) capabilities, plus the ability to play games and secure the system from external intrusion.
+Just like the PlayStation 3, Microsoft built their OS to provide multimedia and networking (i.e. multi-player) capabilities, plus the ability to play games and secure the system from external intrusion.

 That being said, the system contains a few core components that take care of the low-level area of this console (hardware access, security and resource management).
 The rest is composed of applications (i.e. the splash animation, the interactive shell called 'Dashboard' and the game itself) and user data (i.e. game saves, user profile, network settings).